 But, for most travellers, this remains their favourite spot in Uruguay.

 great for: The second most popular beach town in the country, it's devoid of the skyscrapers and over-development seen further along the coast, with dirt roads, unspoiled natural beaches and a much more laid-back boho vibe.
 Surfers will love it here.
 Here's a great guide by 'Guruguay' to help you plan for Punta del Diablo in the sun.

 our travel tip: There is no ATM in Punta del Diablo, so come prepared.

 where we stayed: La Casa de las Boyas is a large hostel complex, with wooden decking, a small pool and some lovely hang-out areas.
 They offer dorms, private rooms and suites, which include a kitchen within your room.
 It's a minute's walk from the beach and a good option if you're staying in town.
-Book your room here.
+Find out more and check availability here.

 onward connections: If Brazil is your next stop, then read our guide on how to cross the border and find connections to Florianopolis or Puerto Alegre here.
 If you are heading westwards, then you will find connections at the bus terminal outside of town to bring you along the coast towards Montevideo.

 Pssst!
 Heading to Uruguay?
-Then you DEFINITELY need to read this post.
-You can thank us later!
+Then you DEFINITELY need to read this post on the five things to know before you travel there - you can thank us later!

 Plan your route along the Uruguayan coast with our interactive map.